-Endoscopy is necessary when alarm symptoms are present, or in any patient over age 50 who is not up to date with colon cancer screening, in those with a strong family history of colon cancer, and in those whom surgery is being considered for treatment of severe constipation.
+Endoscopy is necessary when alarm symptoms are present, or in any patient over age 50 who is not up to date with colon cancer screening, in those with a strong family history of colon cancer, and in those for whom surgery is being considered for treatment of severe constipation.
 Additionally, patients may be candidates for endoscopy if they present without alarm symptoms or other symptoms of organic disease and have failed a trial of conservative therapy.

 If history, physical examination, and imaging studies are normal, colonic transit studies (radiopaque marker studies) or motility studies (colonic or anorectal manometry) can help identify less common causes of constipation.

 Treatment of any identified cause should be attempted before medications are considered.
 For functional constipation, conservative therapy is preferred, which includes patient education and dietary changes.
 When necessary, bulk-forming laxatives and/or non-bulk-forming laxatives or enemas can be used.
 The combination of fiber and fluid intake influences stool output in a dose-response relationship (see Nutritional Considerations below).
 Physical activity may also be beneficial.

 Many of the drugs below can be used in children, but doses must be adjusted accordingly.
 Many of these remedies are available in oral form and as rectal suppositories and enemas.
 For toilet-trained children, the typical duration of medical treatment for functional constipation is at least two months.
 It should then be gradually discontinued only after complete resolution of constipation symptoms for a month.
 For children in the developmental stages of toilet training, the treatments are usually stopped only when toilet training has successfully been achieved.

 Simple therapies, including supplemental fruit juices with sorbitol (for infants already eating solid foods) and those therapies mentioned above, should be tried first.
 Glycerin suppositories or rectal stimulation with a lubricated thermometer may occasionally be used if absolutely required.
 Enemas and stimulant laxatives should not be used in infants.